5 Tips for Parenting a Toddler and a Newborn

 - It is OKAY to get frustrated.
 This is often a result of unmet expectations.
 Our days are long, loud and unpredictable at times and that is OKAY.
 Even when everything feels out of control, remember that you are okay and you are in charge!

 The days go on, even when no one gets a bath and we collapse on the couch to stare at the wall after the kids are asleep.
 We all have those days.
 Following Moms on Call’s sleep guidelines will get your little ones in bed by 7 to 7:30 at the very latest, with their doors safely closed.
 That gives you much-needed (and deserved!) time for peace and quiet which is key!
 Give yourself grace, a pat on the back and give it time to adjust.
-For resources that will help you sleep, feed, laugh and love birth to toddlerhood, check out our Three Course Bundle and Complete Book Set.
-Our Online Video Courses and books are designed to complement each other perfectly, and will ensure that you have all the tips and tricks to care for your newest family member and your seasoned toddler.
+For resources that will help you sleep, feed, laugh and love birth to toddlerhood, check out our Complete Collection which is designed to meet your entire family’s needs and will ensure that you have all of our Moms on Call resources to care for your newest family member and your seasoned toddler.